On the Oregon Trail...

 The great migration to the West continued for years, in varying amounts.
 It is estimated that 350,000 of our ancestors made the overland trek between 1841 and 1866.

 So where did the trail begin?
 And where can you find historical evidence about your ancestors' trip on the Oregon Trail?

 Independence and St. Joseph, Missouri were the major jumping off spots.
 However, Westport (now part of Kansas City) was an alternate place, and appears in many accounts as "West Point."
 There were other minor jumping-off points on the Missouri River: One was called Oregon, from which emigrants may or may not have proceeded to Oregon Territory, and another one was known as Savannah or Savannah Landing, not to be confused with the city in

 Thousands of emigrants, frustrated by the big crowds trying to cross by ferry at St. Joseph, Mo. elected to go north overland to start their trek at such places as Duncan's Ferry, Oregon, Savannah, a place called Iowa Point, or a point near or opposite Old Fort Kearney.
 Some even went as far north as Council Bluffs before crossing the Missouri River.

-Many genealogists and historians have become confused by Old Fort Kearney (on the Missouri River, which later became Nebraska City), and New Fort Kearny, on the south side of the Platte River, across from the modern town of Kearney, Neb.1(These places are found spelled many ways).
+Many genealogists and historians have become confused by Old Fort Kearney (on the Missouri River, which later became Nebraska City), and New Fort Kearny, on the south side of the Platte River, across from the modern town of Kearney, Neb.1

 At Council Bluffs were three distinct ferry crossings of the Missouri River, called upper, middle and lower, which correspond respectively with the approximate location of the present Mormon bridge at North Omaha, the bridge between Council Bluffs and downtown Omaha and the vicinity of present Bellevue, Neb.